"If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization."

 Applying the dependency inversion principle allows A to call methods on an abstraction that B implements, making it possible for A to call B at runtime, but for B to depend on an interface controlled by A at compile time (thus, inverting the typical compile-time dependency).
 At run time, the flow of program execution remains unchanged, but the introduction of interfaces means that different implementations of these interfaces can easily be plugged in.

 Figure 4-2.
 Inverted dependency graph.

 By following the explicit dependencies principle, your classes and methods are being honest with their clients about what they need in order to function.
-This makes your code more self-documenting and your coding contracts more user-friendly, since users will come to trust that as long as they provide what's required in the form of method or constructor parameters, the objects they're working with will behave correctly at runtime.
+Following the principle makes your code more self-documenting and your coding contracts more user-friendly, since users will come to trust that as long as they provide what's required in the form of method or constructor parameters, the objects they're working with will behave correctly at run time.

 In a monolithic application, we can apply the single responsibility principle at a high level to the layers in the application.
 Presentation responsibility should remain in the UI project, while data access responsibility should be kept within an infrastructure project.
 Business logic should be kept in the application core project, where it can be easily tested and can evolve independently from other responsibilities.

 When this principle is applied to application architecture and taken to its logical endpoint, you get microservices.
 A given microservice should have a single responsibility.
 If you need to extend the behavior of a system, it's usually better to do it by adding additional microservices, rather than by adding responsibility to an existing one.

 The application should avoid specifying behavior related to a particular concept in multiple places as this practice is a frequent source of errors.
 At some point, a change in requirements will require changing this behavior.
 It's likely that at least one instance of the behavior will fail to be updated, and the system will behave inconsistently.